rajveerb/lotus/REPLICATE.md

 We provide the code/scripts to replicate Lotus experiment results in the cloudlab testbed using a c4130 node available in Wisconsin cluster.

+The following experiments are targetting an Intel Processor chip with 4x V100 GPUs.
+The experiments are performed on the ImageNet dataset for the Image Classification task.
+We focus on a single configuration for the below experiments because the same process/method can be applied to each of them.
+Please note that the figures generated via below experiments correspond to one configuration of the figures found in the paper.

 ### Steps

 1. Use our [`Lotus_c4130_cloudlab.profile`](Lotus_c4130_cloudlab.profile) as the geni script for cloudlab experiment profile.
 This profile uses a long term cloudlab dataset as a mounted remote filesystem with 916 GB storage.
 Mounted on `/mydata`.